lucasamonrc/gratitude-journal/README.md

 ## 🔌 How it works

-These app defines two cloud functions, `SendPrompt` and `ReceiveMessage`.
+This app defines two cloud functions, `SendPrompt` and `ReceiveMessage`.

 1. `SendPrompt` is triggered on a cron schedule, it uses Twilio's SDK to programmatically send a text message to my personal number.